blackchip-org/lfs-rpm/README.md

 ### `./pod build <packages.spec.txt>`

-This calls `./pod rpm` for each spec file found in *packages.spec.txt*.
+This calls `./pod rpm` for each spec file found in *packages.sources.txt*.
 To rebuild all spec files up to stage 3 in the proper order, use:

-    ./pod build rebuild.spec.txt
+    ./pod build ./rebuild.sources.txt

 ### `./pod export <image.pkg.txt>`